jwentong/jwentong.github.io/index.md

 ### Biography

 {: .text-justify}
-*Jingwen Tong* received the B.E. degree in Electrical Engineering from China Jiliang University in 2015, and the M.Phil. degree in Electrical Engineering from Ningbo University in 2018.
-He received the Ph.D. degree in the School of Informatics from Xiamen University, China, in 2022.
+*Jingwen Tong* received the B.E. degree in Communication Engineering from China Jiliang University in 2015, and the M.Phil. degree in Electrical Engineering from Ningbo University in 2018.
+He received the Ph.D. degree in the School of Informatics from Xiamen University in 2022.
 From 2019 to 2020, he was a visiting scholar at the University of Houston, USA.
 Currently, he is a Postdoctoral Fellow with the Department of Electronic and Computer Engineering (ECE) at The Hong Kong University of Science and Technology (HKUST).
 His main research interests include multi-armed bandit (MAB) and its applications in wireless communications and generative AI for wireless networks.
 Here is the [CV](https://github.com/jwentong/jwentong.github.io/tree/master/assets/documents/Jingwen-Tong.pdf).

 ---
 ### Work Experience